A series of short videos about the parallels between parenthood and leadership.

 So be it!
-Let it go, as long as there are children in your house, shoes will lay around the corridor.
+Let it go; as long as children are in your house, shoes will lie around the corridor.
 Full stop.

-It happens in many parenting pairs that both partners have a different parenting style.
-What you often see in daily life is the 'if I don't get if from Mum, I'll go to Dad' phenomenon.
+In many parenting pairs, What you often see in daily life is the 'if I don't get if from Mum, I'll go to Dad' phenomenon.
+It happens in many parenting pairs that both partners have different parenting styles.
 This often leads to tensions, especially when it is not mentioned and discussed.

 It's also something we very often see in companies.
-The different managers each have their own management style and the employees quickly know who they should approach for what and who they should approach in which way.
+The different managers each have their management style, and the employees quickly know who they should approach for what and who they should come in which way.
 Sometimes managers (like parents) are played off against each other.

 Is this a problem?

-Every parent/manager is unique and has his/her own approach.
-This is fine as long as the basic values and principles behind this parenting or management style are the same.
+Every parent/manager is unique and has their approach.
+This is fine as long as the fundamental values and principles behind this parenting or management style are the same.

-A basic workshop on these leadership principles is a must-have to ensure that every manager knows what the foundations are on which he/she may/should build his/her management style.
+An introductory workshop on these leadership principles is a must-have to ensure that every manager knows the foundations on which they may/should build their management style.

-We can give following leadership principles as an example, based on a recent Ambits client case:
+We can give the following leadership principles as an example, based on a recent Ambits client case: